Alpine Convention: The Alpine Conference

-The permanent committee
+The Permanent Committee

-The permanent committee is the executive body of the Alpine Conference.
+The permanent committee is the executive body of the Alpine Convention.
 It is composed of all member delegations and guarantees that the basis, the principles and the objectives of the convention are implemented.

-The permanent committee analyses the information submitted by the member states in implementing the convention and reports to the Alpine Conference; prepares programmes for meetings of the Alpine Conference and proposes the agenda; sets up working groups that have to formulate Protocols and recommendations and it coordinates their activities; examines and harmonizes the contents of draft Protocols and makes proposals to the Alpine Conference.
+The permanent committee analyses the information submitted by the member states in implementing the convention and reports to the Alpine Conference; prepares programs for meetings of the Alpine Convention and proposes the agenda; sets up working groups that have to formulate Protocols and recommendations and it coordinates their activities; examines and harmonizes the contents of draft Protocols and makes proposals to the Alpine Conference.

 The permanent committee meets twice a year.

 The Compliance Committee

 The compliance committee is the body that oversees implementation of the commitments and obligations taken under the Alpine Convention.
 Every 10 years, Contracting Parties have to publish a report concerning the implementation of the convention and its protocols.
 The first report was adopted at the Xth Alpine Conference (March 2009).